nyx-project/vyhub-documentation/docs/dev/game_clients.md

 Create a function that returns the VyHub user for a `Player` ID.
 The function should only query the API if the user does not exist in the user dictionary.

+(optional) If the user does not exist, create the user.
+This can be combined with the Registration (previous section).

 ### Sync groups
 On player connect and every few (5) minutes, the groups of a player should be synced.